Quercus frainetto aka Hungarian Oak

 Hungarian Oak, Italian Oak, Macedonian Oak

-How to care for Hungarian Oak
+How difficult is it to take care of Hungarian Oak

 Hungarian Oak is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.